 Attending all courses and participating in various educational activities is obligatory.
 The accepted absence rate in any Course is 10%.
-In case it is exceeded, the student has to withdraw from the Course, scores a WF grade, and may repeat the Course no more than once.
+In case it is exceeded, the student has to withdraw from the Course, scores a W grade, and may repeat the Course no more than once.

-Cheating at the exam leads the students to be permanently expelled from the Institute of Theology.
+Student who cheat at the exams or commit any form of plagiarism in research are permanently expelled from the Institute of Theology.
 The Institute Council is entitled to consider and settle these cases.

-Students must abide by deadlines set by the professors to submit their assignments as established in the syllabi distributed to the students at the outset of the semester.
+Students are expected to abide by the deadlines set by professors to submit their assignments as established in the syllabi distributed to the students at the beginning of the semester.
 Students are liable to obtain a grade of 40 for work they do not submit on time.